My name is Alison Cram and I have been caring for my Dad since my Mum died in 2013.

 Despite all the challenges, deep down I know that looking after Dad has been, and continues to be, the right thing to do.
 Overall, I'm glad I've done it.

 I've shared caring with my siblings and two wonderful carers.
-It's invaluable support which I couldn't do without and without which this blog simply wouldn't be possible.
+It's invaluable support without which this blog wouldn't be possible and my sanity would be under serious threat.

-In addition to my caring duties I am an active member of Carers UK, Headway (the UK Brain Injuries Association) and attend meetings of my local area Carers Support Group.
+In addition to my caring duties I am an active member of Carers UK, Headway (the UK Brain Injuries Association) and volunteer with our local carer support service.